hscells/hscells.github.io/ai-notes/probability-theory.md

 ### Probability Distribution

-A probability distribution is how all possible valies of a random variable is represented.
+A probability distribution is how all possible values of a random variable is represented.
 For example, The probability distribution of *A* with *n* values can be represented as:

 $$